New Forest: Deer

 Numerous deer live in the Forest; they are usually rather shy and tend to stay out of sight when people are around, but are surprisingly bold at night, even when a car drives past.
 Fallow deer (Dama dama) are the most common, followed by roe deer (Capreolus capreolus) and red deer (Cervus elaphus).
 There are also smaller populations of the introduced sika deer (Cervus nippon) and muntjac (Muntiacus reevesii).

 Other mammals

 The red squirrel (Sciurus vulgaris) survived in the Forest until the 1970s – longer than most places in lowland Britain (though it still occurs on the Isle of Wight and the nearby Brownsea Island).
 It is now fully supplanted in the Forest by the introduced North American grey squirrel (Sciurus carolinensis).
 The European polecat (Mustela putorius) has recolonised the western edge of the Forest in recent years.
 European otter (Lutra lutra) occurs along watercourses, as well as the introduced American mink (Neogale vison).
 In 2021 a population of Pine Martens was confirmed to be present.

 Conservation measures

 The New Forest is designated as a Site of Special Scientific Interest (SSSI), an EU Special Area of Conservation (SAC), a Special Protection Area for birds (SPA), and a Ramsar Site; it also has its own Biodiversity Action Plan (BAP).

+Asian hornets (Vespa velutina) have been found in the New Forest but have been immediately eradicated from the area every time.
+There is a reporting scheme in place for when they are found.
+The native Western honey bees (Apis mellifera) are under constant threat from the Asian hornet in the New Forest.